 - Support for the elderly (RMB 12,000 to RMB 24,000 per year, depending on whether support is given individually or with help from siblings).

 There is also a new charity deduction, if an individual donates up to 30% of their income to certain causes, this amount can be deducted from their taxable income.

 The new IIT regulations also provide incentives for certain types of income.
-Income from labor services, income from royalties, and income from author’s remuneration are given a 20% discount prior to being calculated in someone’s pre-tax income.
+Income from labor services, income from royalties, and income from the author’s remuneration is given a 20% discount prior to being calculated in someone’s pre-tax income.
 The author’s remuneration will be subject to an additional 30% discount.

 Below is a table explaining the tax brackets, put in terms of yearlong income:

 From this table, it is apparent that the lower brackets have been widened, while the upper brackets remain unchanged.
 This means that a greater amount of people will have a lower IIT rate.
 However, for most foreigners, their IIT rate will remain the same, although they can still take advantage of the new deductions.

 Mandatory benefits are an important factor in employee compensation in China, but the process of administering them is far from simple.